web3privacy/web3privacy/README.md

 - [Manta Network](https://www.manta.network) - On-Chain Privacy for Web 3, DeFi and more. ✨️**ZK**
 - [NYM](https://nymtech.net) - Nym is developing the infrastructure to prevent this data leakage by protecting every packet’s metadata at the network and application layers.
 - [Secret Network](https://scrt.network) - Secret Network is the first blockchain with customizable privacy.
 You get to choose what you share, with whom, and how.
 This protects users, and empowers developers to build a better Web3.
 - [Mina](https://minaprotocol.com) - The world’s lightest blockchain, powered by participants.
-Using zero knowledge technology, Mina is creating the infrastructure for the secure, democratic future we all deserve.
+Using zero knowledge technology, Mina is creating the infrastructure for the secure, democratic future we all deserve.✨️**ZK**
 - [Oasis Network](https://oasisprotocol.org) - The Oasis Network is a privacy-enabled blockchain platform for open finance and a responsible data economy.
 - [PlatOn Network](https://www.platon.network/en) - Combining blockchain and privacy-preserving computation technologies, PlatON is building a decentralized and collaborative AI network and global brain to drive the democratization of AI for safe artificial general intelligence.
 - [Penumbra](https://penumbra.zone) - Penumbra is a shielded, cross-chain network allowing anyone to securely transact, stake, swap, or marketmake without broadcasting their personal information to the world.